small-coding-dojo/YASCR22/README.md

 ## What is YASCR22?

-YASCR22 is a code retreat, organized and facilitated by members of the [Small Coding Dojo](https://github.com/small-coding-dojo/) organization.
+YASCR22 is a **remote code retreat**, organized and facilitated by members of the [Small Coding Dojo](https://github.com/small-coding-dojo/) organization.

 This particular retreat will **focus more on practicing** and less on teaching.

 The topic will be **refactoring**.

-It is

-- an opportunity for the facilitators to learn how to set up such a thing
-- a remote code retreat

 You can find more about code retreats in general at the [Code Retreat](https://www.coderetreat.org/the-workshop/) website.